Paco-crossing-the-roads/Crossy_Road_Documentation/README.md

 We're going to show you our project organization and the UML diagrams we've produced.

-# :clipboard: Issue Board
+# :bar_chart: Issue Board

 To organize our work, we set up an issue board using GitHub's functionalities.<br>
 This board enabled us to track the progress of issues, to know who was assigned to them and whether they were in todo or in progress.<br>
 We invite you to visit our [Issue Board](https://github.com/orgs/Paco-crossing-the-roads/projects/2)

-# :page_facing_up: Technical Documentation
+# :pencil: Technical Documentation

 We've summarized the main functions of the project and the game environment we've created.<br>
 We have written the specifications for our game in the following documents: